RHIANNON MATON, Ph.D.

 here!

 I created Strategic Writing Consulting because I believe in equalizing the higher education playing field.
 I know that strong writing is not just about talent—it's about learning writing genre, knowing your audience, and strategically employing backward design-oriented writing processes.
-During my several decades spent in higher education, I have seen far too many people struggle while navigating systems that were not built with them in mind.
+During my several decades in higher education, I have seen far too many people struggle while navigating systems that were not built with them in mind.

 My mission is to demystify high-stakes academic writing and help clients produce organized materials that are clear, compelling, strategic in design and purpose, and genuinely reflective of their voice and spectrum of strengths.